EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.filter2_fast

 Source/template detection in 2D images by filtering (cross-correlation) Package: imUtil.filter Description: 2D filtering (cross correkation) of an image (matrix) with a template (filter).
-The program chooeses which algorith to
+The program chooeses which algorith to use, either filtering via convolution or fft, which ever